 * The Family Violence Prevention Fund collaborated with several domestic violence programs to develop two training curricula: “Domestic Violence: A National Curriculum for Family Preservation Practitioners,” and “Domestic Violence: A National Curriculum for Child Protective Services.”
 Their goals were to foster collaboration between the fields of domestic violence and family preservation and domestic violence and child protection to provide training and assessment tools to help workers identify and treat victims of domestic violence.

 * The Partnership Project on Domestic Violence includes the Simmons College School of Social Work, Massachusetts Department of Social Services (DSS), and two projects at Boston Medical Center: the Child Witness to Violence Project and the Family Nurturing Center.
 Working in one inner-city DSS area office, the Partnership Project developed and delivered training for supervisors in working with domestic violence situations and prepared training materials for DSS supervisors statewide.
-Project staff also supported an interdisciplinary domestic violence team meeting at the area office, and produced a periodic newsletter reviewing the content of the supervisory training sessions.
-In addition, the Project developed two new master’s level courses for Simmons College School of Social Work, one on interagency collaboration and the other on domestic violence and child welfare.
+Project staff also supported an interdisciplinary domestic violence team meeting at the area office and produced a periodic newsletter reviewing the content of the supervisory training sessions.
+Also, the Project developed two new master’s level courses for Simmons College School of Social Work, one on interagency collaboration and the other on domestic violence and child welfare.

 * The Domestic Violence In-Service Training Program improves practice in child welfare and expands the scope of the partnership between the Social Work Program at Tennessee State University and the Tennessee Department of Human Services (DHS).
 The major goal is to enhance DHS child welfare workers’ knowledge of effective clinical intervention skills with families contending with domestic violence.

 * UCLA’s School of Public Policy and Social Research, Department of Social Welfare, Center for Child and Family Policy Studies, developed an innovative domestic violence training for a select group of Los Angeles Department of Children and Family Services workers.
-The project provides innovative multidisciplinary, experiential, and solution focused training to child welfare workers.
+The project provides innovative multidisciplinary, experiential, and solution-focused training to child welfare workers.

 * Columbia University School of Social Work in New York City created a 2-day training on domestic violence for child protective service workers.
 On the first day, participants complete exercises that help them become aware of their feelings regarding victimization and empathize with the position, plight, and peril of battered women and their children.
-On day two, participants learn how to assess, intervene and use the laws, protocols and resources.
+On day two, participants learn how to assess, intervene and use the laws, protocols, and resources.

 * Columbia University School of Social Work completed a study of a new protocol to identify and serve battered women developed and implemented by the New York City Child Welfare Administration.
 The study, entitled Evaluation of a Protocol to Identify Battered Women During Investigations of Child Abuse and Neglect, examined the effectiveness, beneficial outcomes, and possible obstacles to implementation through in-depth interviews and the collection of case record data.